God has made us what we are. In Christ Jesus, God made us to do good works, which God planned in advance for us to live our lives doing.

 - Listening to a hurting friend

-Service begins in the heart and then works its way out in daily life as an act of praise and gratitude.
-No doubt about it, girlfriend.
-Every day is a worship service to God.
+Service begins in the heart where it was conceived in love and then works its way out in every day life as an act of praise and gratitude.
+Service is love in action.
+Love shows up!

 Father, thank You for sending Your son, Jesus Christ, to die in my place and pay for my sin.
 I can never thank You enough for Your grace, mercy and love.
 I want to serve You with my whole heart.
 Please lead and direct me in the way You have for me to go.
-I want to be Your servant today, Lord.
+I want to be Your servant.

 Now It’s Your Turn